 For example, a small percentage of people are hypersensitive to sodium benzoate and can experience asthmatic attacks, hives, or other allergic reactions when they consume the preservative.
 A more common problem, however, is the combination of sodium benzoate and citric acid and/or ascorbic acid (vitamin C).
 When these ingredients get together, they form benzene, a cancer-causing chemical associated with leukemia and other blood cancers.

-During 2005 to 2007, the FDA conducted a study of various carbonated and fruit beverages that contained sodium benzoate alone and the preservatives along with vitamin C. At that time, they reported that most of the beverages contained less than the maximum allowable amount of sodium benzoate.
+From 2005 to 2007, the FDA conducted a study of various carbonated and fruit beverages that contained sodium benzoate alone and the preservatives along with vitamin C. At that time, they reported that most of the beverages contained less than the maximum allowable amount of sodium benzoate.
 Those that failed the test were reformulated.
 However, that does not mean every soft drink or fruit beverage on the market has been tested, nor that products in today’s market would meet the standards.

 Another consideration is a possible link between sodium benzoate and ADHD (attention-deficit/hyperactivity disorder).
 The Mayo Clinic notes that the preservative (as well as several food dyes) may enhance or trigger hyperactivity in children.